-- Issue a Request for Qualifications (RFQ) to develop/redevelop three public housing owned sites. - Amend prior Demolition and Disposition application previously submitted to the Special Application Center (SAC) for approval of a new developer. - Strategically sell surplus properties held in the inventory with proceeds used for public housing renovations/operations.
+- Plan to submit a Repositioning Application for five (5) Public Housing developments to the Special Application Center (SAC), for the conversion of public housing properties using one or a combination of HUD's Repositioning options (Rental Assistance Demonstration (RAD), Demolition and Disposition (Section 18), Streamline Voluntary Conversion); to establish eligibility for Tenant Protection Vouchers (TPV) and achieve long-term viability of affordable housing. - Issue a Request for Qualifications (RFQ) to develop/redevelop public housing owned sites. - McGuire House-Amend prior Demolition and Disposition application previously submitted to the Special Application Center (SAC) for approval of a new developer. - Strategically sell surplus properties held in the inventory with the intent to use acquisitions towards various repositioning strategies to develop a plan to move the Housing Authority towards a Demolition and/or Disposition housing portfolio transition; or proceeds may be used for public housing renovations/operations.